You need to eat to live. And so does your website content. A different kind of “eat,” but the idea is the same.

-So why is having expertise, authority, and trust so important?
-After all, the Google quality rater guidelines don’t actually determine a page’s rankings.
+So why is having expertise, authority, and trust so significant?
+After all, the Google quality rater guidelines don’t determine a page’s rankings.

 Essentially, E-A-T determines a website’s value.
 Quality raters keep E-A-T in mind when judging how good a site or page provides what they need.
 They look to see if they’re getting a good online experience and if the content meets their standards.
 If the raters feel like a user would feel comfortable reading, sharing, and recommending the content, that earns the site a high level of E-A-T.

 Think of E-A-T as the reason why users would choose your site over your competition’s.
-Because it could have a direct impact on how Google receives — and ultimately ranks — your website.
+E-A-T could have a direct impact on how Google receives — and ultimately ranks — your website.

-So how does E-A-T actually affect visitors to your site?
+So how does E-A-T affect visitors to your site?

 E-A-T is closely related to what Google calls “Your Money or Your Life” (YMYL) pages.
 YMYL pages are those that have topics on medical advice, legal advice, financial advice, that sort of thing.
 Basically, anything that could positively or negatively affect a user’s happiness, health, and wealth.
 Examples include: